History of biological warfare: Japan

 Ban Shigeo, a technician at the Japanese Army's 9th Technical Research Institute, left an account of the activities at the Institute which was published in "The Truth About the Army Noborito Institute".
 Ban included an account of his trip to Nanking in 1941 to participate in the testing of poisons on Chinese prisoners.
 His testimony tied the Noborito Institute to the infamous Unit 731, which participated in biomedical research.

 During the final months of World War II, Japan planned to utilize plague as a biological weapon against U.S. civilians in San Diego, California, during Operation Cherry Blossoms at Night.
 They hoped that it would kill tens of thousands of U.S. civilians and thereby dissuade America from attacking Japan.
 The plan was set to launch on September 22, 1945, at night, but it never came into fruition due to Japan's surrender on August 15, 1945.

-When the war ended, the US Army quietly enlisted certain members of Noborito in its efforts against the communist camp in the early years of the Cold War.
+When the war ended, the U.S. Army quietly enlisted certain members of Noborito in its efforts against the communist camp in the early years of the Cold War.
 The head of Unit 731, Shirō Ishii, was granted immunity from war crimes prosecution in exchange for providing information to the United States on the Unit's activities.
-Allegations were made that a "chemical section" of a US clandestine unit hidden within Yokosuka naval base was operational during the Korean War, and then worked on unspecified projects inside the United States from 1955 to 1959, before returning to Japan to enter the private sector.
+Allegations were made that a "chemical section" of a U.S. clandestine unit hidden within Yokosuka naval base was operational during the Korean War, and then worked on unspecified projects inside the United States from 1955 to 1959, before returning to Japan to enter the private sector.

 Some of the Unit 731 personnel were imprisoned by the Soviets, and may have been a potential source of information on Japanese weaponization.